Connect with us on LinkedIn Follow us on Twitter Find us on Facebook

 Alexander James Siegel, Belmont Hills Fire Company, Bala Cynwyd

-Steven Ziad Sleiman, Goshen Fire Company, West Chester
+William Spaulding Wood, Fame Fire Company, West Chester

-Noelle Zeller, Narberth Ambulance Company, Ardmore
+Noelle Zeller, Narberth Ambulance, Ardmore

 The Volunteer Firefighter/EMT Scholarship Program is designed to provide recognition for this important group of dedicated community servants who are part of the 17 volunteer fire companies serving the Main Line.
 With generous community support, The Main Line Chamber Foundation Volunteer Firefighter/EMT Scholarship program will continue to grow and provide support, recognition, and honor to the young firefighters serving our communities.